-Please welcome my friend and coursemate, Rebecca.
-Rebecca and I have known each other for the last three years due to our course in Creative and Professional Writing.
-Rebecca has agreed to write a guest post on her disability and discuss a statement said to her by a passer-by about not seeing this beautiful world in which we live in.
+Please welcome my friend and coursemate, Riley.
+We have known each other for the last three years due to our course in Creative and Professional Writing.
+Riley has agreed to write a guest post on her disability and discuss a statement said to him by a passer-by about not seeing this beautiful world in which we live in.

 You don’t get to see any of this beautiful world around us